komyg/rm-shop-v2/tutorial.md

 In this component we are using two hooks to instantiate our mutations and then we are using two callbacks to call them whenever the user clicks on the increase or decrease quantity buttons.

-You will notice that we've set the input for the `useIncreaseChosenQuantityMutation` when it was first intatiated and that we've set the input for the `useDecreaseChosenQuantityMutation` on the callback.
+You will notice that we've set the input for the `useIncreaseChosenQuantityMutation` when it was first instantiated and that we've set the input for the `useDecreaseChosenQuantityMutation` on the callback.
 Both options will work in this context, but it is worth saying that the input defined on the first mutation is static, and the input defined on the second mutation is dynamic.
-So, if we were working with a form for example, then we should have chosen to set the mutation's input when it is called not when it is first intantiated, otherwise it will always be called with our form's initial values.
+So, if we were working with a form for example, then we should have chosen to set the mutation's input when it is called not when it is first instantiated, otherwise it will always be called with our form's initial values.

 Also there is no need to call another query here to get the character's chosen quantity, because this value already comes from the query we made in the `CharacterTable` component and it will be automatically updated by Apollo and passed down to this component when we fire the mutations.